lvusyy/goofys/README-azure.md

 $ $GOPATH/bin/goofys wasb://container:prefix <mountpoint> # if you only want to mount objects under a prefix
 ```

+**Note**: Azure Blob Storage does not support HTTP multi-range requests.
+The `--enable-multi-range` flag will be ignored when using Azure backends.

 Users can also configure credentials via `AZURE_STORAGE_ACCOUNT` and
 `AZURE_STORAGE_KEY` environment variables.
 See [Azure CLI configuration](https://docs.microsoft.com/en-us/cli/azure/azure-cli-configuration?view=azure-cli-latest#cli-configuration-values-and-environment-variables) for details.
 Goofys does not support `connection_string` or `sas_token` yet.